edge-ml/edge-fel/README.md

 # feature-extraction
-Feature extraction library focused on efficiency written in C.
+Feature extraction library focused on efficiency written in C++.